FaazAbidi/Fuzzy-DNA-Search/README.md

 The web application is completely built on Flutter using Python Flask API as the backend.

-The web hosted is on Netlify.
+The web app is hosted on Netlify.
 You can visit it [here](https://fuzzydna.netlify.app/).

 #### A few mockups from local server
 ![Homepage](https://github.com/FaazAbidi/Fuzzy-DNA-Search/blob/main/mockups/homepage.jpg)